Skip to main content

 {/if}

-Shared data is included with every request, so keep it to the minimum necessary.
-Use fn() lazy evaluation so data is only computed when accessed.
+Because shared data is included on every request, keep it to the minimum needed.
+Wrapping in fn() for lazy evaluation ensures it’s only evaluated when actually accessed.

-The essential Svelte 5 runes you need when building with Inertia × Svelte.
+Here are the Svelte 5 runes to know when developing with Inertia × Svelte.

 <script lang="ts">